adegard/markdown-cv/index.md

 Technical Sales & Application Manager

 - I am currently working as the Technical Sales & Application Manager at DEC IMPIANTI S.p.A.
-In this role, I have been with the company from 2019 on a full-time basis.
-As a Technical Sales & Application Manager, I am responsible for representing the company and its products in the market.
-To fulfill this responsibility, I regularly travel throughout Europe, North Africa, and the Middle East to promote DEC Impianti's VOC recovery solutions and their unrivaled technical expertise in solvent recovery systems.
+In this role, I am responsible for representing the company and its products in the market, from project feasibility, proposal preparation to negotiation.
+To fulfill this responsibility, I regularly travel throughout Europe, North Africa, and the Middle East to promote DEC Impianti's VOC recovery solutions towarded to Circular Economy and CO2 footprint reduction.

 `2012-2018`
 __ASE Soc Coop.__, Saronno, Lombardia, Italia